As an Amazon Associate I earn from qualifying purchases. Thank you! Read my disclosure for more info.

 If the skin is green and it feels hard, it’ll need to ripen for a few days.
 If the skin is black and wrinkly and feels very squishy when you squeeze, it’s probably too ripe for use.
 You can still cut it open and try to use it, just make sure to cut off any bad-looking parts.

 Guac and salsa always makes me want Fiesta dinnerware.
-Here’s an awesome dip set.
+Here’s an awesome dip set from Amazon.

 Frequently Asked Questions